-Though the number of reviews completed in each reporting period has varied, the data on reviews suggest performance improvement over time.
-The data on both the mean and median weighted points score, as well as the percentage of BSPARIs that are at an overall adequate adherence level to the Practice Guidelines, has increased across reporting periods as can be observed in review of the tables on the preceding page.
+The data on quality reviews via the BSPARI demonstrates an ascending trend over time on compliance towards CI 29.21.
+The data on both the mean and median weighted points score has also increased across reporting periods, as can be observed in review of Table 5 on the preceding page.

-The graphical display that follows provides a visualization of the score distribution of the 120 BSPARIs reviewed in FY23Q4 and FY24Q1.
-The vertical (y) axis displays the number of BSPARIs reviewed that had a particular score, while the x (horizontal) axis displays each of the scores yielded across the 120 reviews.
+The graphical display that follows provides a visualization of the score distribution of the 126 BSPARIs reviewed in FY24Q2 and FY24Q3.
+The vertical (y) axis displays the number of BSPARIs reviewed that had a particular score, while the x (horizontal) axis displays each of the scores yielded across the 126 reviews.
 Each blue bar has a number above it, which corresponds to the y-axis.
-For example, there was one BSPARI reviewed that had a score of 13, while there were eight BSPARIs reviewed that had a score of 27.
+For example, there was one BSPARI reviewed that had a score of 17, while there were seven BSPARIs reviewed that had a score of 31.
 The dashed red line provides an indicator of the target score of 34 points or above; any data to the right of the dashed line is at or above that target.

-It is hypothesized that some combination of the enhanced expectations for behavioral services via the regulations and Practice Guidelines, ongoing training opportunities given to the public by

-DBHDS and contracted Board Certified Behavior Analysts®, information and resource sharing, and the individualized feedback session to review BSPARI results with behaviorists are contributing to improved performance.
+It is hypothesized that some combination of the enhanced expectations for behavioral services via the regulations and Practice Guidelines, ongoing training opportunities given to the public by DBHDS and contracted Board Certified Behavior Analysts[®], information and resource sharing, and the individualized feedback session to review BSPARI results with behaviorists are contributing to improved performance.
 As it relates to feedback sessions, several behaviorists have expressed that they are using the tool to "self-monitor" and improve their behavioral programming, as well as to complete peer reviews with other behaviorists in their agency.
 During feedback sessions, DBHDS reviewers emphasize the resources tab to behaviorists to highlight areas to access the professional literature or other helpful information.
 DBHDS will continue to complete reviews of behavioral programming (paired with feedback sessions to behaviorists) using the BSPARI in the coming quarters.
 DBHDS believes that salient properties of the BSPARI (clear indications on presence/absence of required elements, color coding, resources features), paired with the quality feedback sessions that have been and will continue to be provided to behaviorists will continue to improve BSPARI scores over time and assist in making progress towards these indicators.